Green Waste Removal: Green Waste Collections And Bins 🍃

 It’s a very pleasant morning.
 The birds are chirping and the sun is shining bright.

 You go out and look at your garden, sipping your coffee while you’re at it.
 Then, you look at your garden and see branches, flowers, leaves, and grass clippings all over your garden.
 You then ask yourself “How do I maintain my garden?”
 Well, if you are a residential household – you are probably supplied with a council green waste collection service.
 They are considered as green waste.

 Green waste has been making headlines as something that can be used to save the environment or at least not go to landfill.
 Before I get further with the topic, let me first define what green waste is.
 Green waste – or garden waste – is biodegradable and composting waste usually coming from garden refuse or kitchen waste that can be drawn away from landfills for recycling.

 Green waste usually has a green lid signage in Australia, though it can vary from across territories.
 Waste such as grass clippings, leaves, twigs, weeds, and flowers are applicable to be put in green waste bins.
 Take note that dried leaves, pine straws, and hay are called brown waste.
 They are rich in carbon, unlike green waste which is rich in nitrogen (we covered how coffee grounds can help in this regard in a previous blog, which you definitely should check out.

 Generally, anything in-organic cannot go in green waste bins (think plastic, metal etc).
 Though, some organic items also cannot go in green waste bins.
 These include materials such as large wood and branches, soil, rubble, concrete, combustible, animal waste, and flower pots.
 Reasons for these vary.
-To learn more about how to boost recycling green waste, take a look at our blog here.
-If any of these items are found in your green waste bins, the collectors can opt not to take your bin and your waste for disposal if they found these items in your green waste bins.
+The collectors can opt not to take your bin and your waste for disposal if they found these items in your green waste bins.